 4. Fort Meade

 Fort Meade enjoys a unique geographical advantage near Sturgis, South Dakota.
-Sturgis, now renowned for its annual motorcycle rally, boasts a rich history, and its proximity to Fort Meade further enhances the historical tapestry of the region.
+Sturgis, now renowned for its annual motorcycle rally, boasts a rich history, and its proximity to Fort Meade further enhances the region’s historical tapestry.

 Connection to the Star Spangled Banner